RamonRomeroQro/ComputerGraphics/lab8/README.txt

  * doing the assignment, whether you enjoyed doing it, etc.
  **********************************************************************/

-We shold do more examples in class about this kind of movement.
+We shold do more examples in class about this kind of relative points.